-There are a number of ongoing civil actions, in both state and federal court, relating to the rights of those criminal defendants potentially affected by the malfeasance of the two chemists and the attorney misconduct described above, and more are expected.
+Consequently, there are a number of ongoing civil actions, in both state and federal court, relating to the rights of those criminal defendants potentially affected by the malfeasance of the two chemists and the attorney misconduct described above, and more are expected.
 See, e.g., Penate v.
-Kaczmarek et al., United States District Court for the District of Massachusetts, in which the plaintiff alleges civil rights violations under 42 U.S.C. § 1983 and seeks approximately \$5.7 million in compensatory and punitive damages, interest, costs, and attorneys' fees.
-In Penate, the District Court dismissed claims against three Department of Public Health (DPH) defendants and two attorneys in January, 2019, but denied motions to dismiss filed by two former DPH employees and a now-inactive attorney.
+Kaczmarek et al., C.A.
+No. 3:17-cv-30119-KAR, United States District Court for the District of Massachusetts, in which the plaintiff alleges civil rights violations under 42 U.S.C. § 1983 and seeks approximately \$5.7 million in compensatory and punitive damages, interest, costs, and attorneys' fees.
+In Penate, the District Court dismissed claims against three Department of Public Health (DPH) defendants and two attorneys in January 2019, but denied motions to dismiss filed by two former DPH employees and a now-inactive attorney.
 The now-inactive attorney's interlocutory appeal in the First Circuit Court of Appeals was rejected on June 26, 2019.
-One of the DPH employees whose motion to dismiss was denied also pursued an interlocutory appeal in the Court of Appeals; on December 13, 2019, the appeals court reversed the district court's denial of the one DPH employee's motion to dismiss, and all claims against him have now been dismissed with prejudice.
-At this time, the District Court proceedings are not stayed.
+One of the DPH employees, the former supervisor of the Amherst laboratory, whose motion to dismiss was denied, also filed an interlocutory appeal in the Court of Appeals.
+On December 13, 2019, the Court of Appeals reversed the District Court's order denying the motion to dismiss the 42 U.S.C. § 1983 claim and vacated the District Court's denial of this DPH employee's motion to dismiss the intentional infliction of emotional distress state-law claim and remanded the matter for further proceedings consistent with its ruling, and the plaintiff has since dismissed all claims against this DPH employee.
+Recently, on March 18, 2020, the Magistrate Judge held a telephonic discovery conference, ordering the remaining parties to complete non-expert discovery by June 1, 2020 and setting the Case Management Conference for June 9, 2020.
 The potential claims of other criminal defendants against the Commonwealth and other officials are likely to range from: restitution for the fees and costs imposed on and incurred by the criminal defendants, including for uncompensated labor; erroneous conviction; negligence of the Commonwealth in supervising the laboratories and their employees; and potential civil rights violations under federal law.